Pictures of tulips can be so dramatic

 At Daegu University in South Korea, one of my favourite photo gardens was between the Engineering buildings and the main administrative building.
 There's a small apple tree in the centre.
 The plaque says it was a graft from Newton's famed apple tree... remember the apple that landed on his head?

-I didn't get even one picture of that tree but... my collection of photos has multitudes of pictures of tulips, peonies and all sorts of spring and summer blooms.
+I didn't get even one picture of that tree but... my collection of photos has hundreds of pictures of tulips, peonies and all sorts of spring and summer blooms.
 I'm thankful for all the hours these tulips were my models... all colours and shapes!
 I'm sorry that they dug out all the bulbs and planted bushes in their place.

 If you go to my photo composition page, Fibonacci and the Golden ratio you'll see this photo at the bottom of the page.